FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Related Works

 The interference between two similar signals creates moiré pattern.
 In particular, when taking a picture of a display, the moiré pattern is caused by the misalignment between the grid of the display and the camera filter.
-Moiré patterns that are not present in the original image can seriously degrade the image quality because of the shape that looks like a ripple, ribbon, or stripe and the color change.
-To restore the original image without moiré pattern, previous literature~\cite{sun2018moire, He_2019_ICCV, DBLP:conf/eccv/HeWSD20, liu2020wavelet, liu2020self, kim2020c3net, zheng2021learn, yue2021unsupervised, dai2022video} delicately designed neural networks.
-DMCNN~\cite{sun2018moire} is the first convolution neural network that uses hierarchical stages in order to remove various size moiré patterns and releases a benchmark dataset for image demoiré.
-MopNet~\cite{He_2019_ICCV} utilizes the properties of moiré patterns such as scale, color, and shape.
-FDNet~\cite{liu2020self} predicts a clean image given image pairs, degraded by moiré pattern and defocused moiré free image.
-However, these two methods require additional input except for noisy image and clean image pairs.
-WDNet~\cite{liu2020wavelet} and MBCNN~\cite{zheng2021learn} utilize frequency prior with wavelet transform and implicit Discrete Cosine Transform~(DCT)~\cite{zheng2019implicit}.
-However, these methods are still difficult to remove moiré patterns clearly because they do not sufficiently leverage property of moiré patterns in fourier domain.
-MRGAN~\cite{yue2021unsupervised} is an unsupervised method using Generative Adversarial Network~\cite{goodfellow2014generative} for removing this type of pattern.
-But, their model may not be able to restore the color of the original image or remove the artifacts because they did not use moiré and clean image pairs during training.
-FHD$e^2$Net~\cite{DBLP:conf/eccv/HeWSD20}, ESDNet~\cite{yu2022towards} are responsible for high-resolution image demoiré.
-These two methods use multi-scale features for handling large-scale images and release high-resolution datasets.
-Another explored research problem, video demoiré~\cite{dai2022video}, is the first work for restoring video using relation-based consistency loss.
-Since the moiré patterns desaturate not only the color of the entire image but also make the shape of objects difficult to recognize, this method fails to completely recover the original color and fine-grained details.
+Moiré patterns that are not present in the original image can seriously degrade the image quality because of the shape, which looks like a ripple, ribbon, or stripe, and the color change.
+With the advances of deep learning and neural network, several works \citep{sun2018moire, He_2019_ICCV, kim2020c3net, peng2024image, du2024fc3dnet, cheng2024image} deeply explore the architectural design to address moiré patterns of various sizes through the hierarchical pipeline.
+Among these, DMHN~\citep{cheng2024image} addresses the image hiding task by utilizing the moiré patterns through deep neural networks, enhancing the effectiveness of concealing and recovering hidden images.
+In addition, FHD$e^2$Net~\citep{he2020fhde} and ESDNet~\citep{yu2022towards} are designed for demoiréing high-resolution images, with dimensions such as 3840 $\times$ 2160.
+FDNet~\citep{liu2020self} restores a clean image given a degraded image, aided by a defocused moiré image.
+Furthermore, MRGAN~\citep{yue2021unsupervised} proposes an unsupervised method leveraging Generative Adversarial Network~\citep{goodfellow2014generative} without using explicit moiré and clean image pairs.
+Apart from the extensive investigations on spatial domain, the frequency domain is also widely adopted to handle large-scale moiré patterns through wavelet transform~\citep{liu2020wavelet} and implicit Discrete Cosine Transform~(DCT)~\citep{zheng2019implicit, zheng2021learn, dai2023adaptive}.
+However, these methods still suffer from removing moiré patterns clearly because they do not sufficiently leverage the property of moiré patterns in the Fourier domain.